rokopt/spec/src/m1/fee-system.md

 The change in base fees cannot be too fast or too frequent either.
 We propose a minimum of 20 blocks between changes and a delay of 10 blocks before a base fee change is applied.

 TODO: To calculate base fees we need to define the gas fees for the following types of transactions.
-1. Sending proposal for governance  (every delegator/validators can propose a governance proposal: say "we want to increase gas fees")
+1. Send governance proposals (every delegator/validator can propose a governance proposal: say "we want to increase gas fees")
-2. Voting for governance
+2. Vote on governance proposals
 3. Create accounts
 4. Delete accounts
 5. Stake funds